cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Apart from built-in variables whose value may change, Mindustry also has built-in constants representing various in-game objects, such as unit types (`@flare`), block types (`@micro-processor`), items (`@coal`), liquids (`@cryofluid`) or object properties (`@totalItems`).

 > [!NOTE]
-> The value of time variables (`@tick`, `@time` and so on) can actually decrease when loading a game from a save file.
+> The value of time variables (`@tick`, `@time` and so on) may actually decrease - compared to a previously obtained value - when loading a game from a save file.
 Take it into account especially when programming loops that should terminate at some predetermined time.

 # Mindcode variables